Saturday, October 4, 2025

 In September, about 170 people volunteered to clean up the Bethany Trail System that leads into the forest.

 The estimated cost of the tree-mapping project is $500, and Tri-Beta is asking for help in covering the costs.
-Use this to donate to the project, or mail a check to Bethany College, 31 E. Campus Drive, Bethany, WV 26032.
+Use this form to donate to the project, or mail a check to Bethany College, 31 E. Campus Drive, Bethany, WV 26032.
 Include "Bethany College Trails" in the memo line, or text BCTRAILS to 41444.

 Founded in 1840, Bethany, at Bethany, West Virginia, is the oldest private college in West Virginia.